droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>The floor is submerged beneath two feet of dark, murky water that sloshes around your calves and boots.
 The tunnel forward is blocked by a rusty iron portcullis.
 Beyond its iron bars, you can make out the dark outline of a half-submerged chamber, a raised stone dais, and a thick cloud of rolling mist.</p>
 </div>

 The wooden wheel that opens the portcullis remains on the western side of the gate (i.e., the side facing the [[#Ritual Chamber]]).
-However, the chain-link mechanism to open the portcullis has broken, preventing the players from proceeding without repairing it (e.g., by using Rose’s _mending_ cantrip) or lifting the portcullis by hand.
+However, the chain-link mechanism to open the portcullis has broken, preventing the players from proceeding without repairing it (e.g., by using Rose’s [Mending](https://2e.aonprd.com/Spells.aspx?ID=1597) spell slot) or lifting the portcullis by hand with DC 20 Athletic Check.
 (If the players lift the portcullis by hand and then release it, its weight causes it to shut once more unless propped open.)
 ### Ritual Chamber
 <span class="citation"><em>This scene takes place in Appendix B: Area 38.</em></span>